hashicorp/consul/website/source/docs/guides/consul-template.html.md

 the template once which is useful for testing and setup scripts that are triggered by some other automation for example a provisioning tool.
 Finally, the template can also run arbitrary commands after the update process completes.
-For example, it can restart the load balancer service after a configuration change has been made.
+For example, it can send the HUP signal to the load balancer service after a configuration change has been made.

 The Consul template tool is flexible, it can fit into many